AdobeDocs/commerce-learn.en/help/developer/intro-backend-4.md

 thumbnail: 36196.jpeg
 activity: use
 ---

-# Unit 4: Introduction to Commerce for developers
+# [!DNL Commerce] for developers - Code base

-In this unit:
+In this video:

 - Code base components
 - Modularity